-Executive succession planning is a bit of a buzzword in the upper tiers of most company hierarchies.
+Executive succession planning is a bit of a buzzword in corporate boards and the upper tiers of most company hierarchies.
 But what is it?
 And how can you make sure that your company does it right?

 In this ultimate guide, you’ll see a talent risk perspective on executive succession planning and how to do it effectively.

-Executive succession planning is preparing for the eventual departure of acritical executives, either through retirement, promotion, or some other exit.
+Executive succession planning is preparing for the eventual departure of key executives in leadership roles, either through retirement, promotion, or some other exit.

-This planning is typically done on a regular cadence so that companies can mitigate the risk of losing a critical executive.
-It’s also done to create continuity and identify up-and-comers that the company can groom, train, and perhaps find rotational opportunities for.
+This planning is typically done on a regular cadence so that companies can mitigate the risk of losing a senior management official.
+It’s also done to create continuity and identify up-and-comers that organizations can groom, train, and perhaps find rotational opportunities for.

-In short, executive succession planning is all about making sure that the next generation of company leaders is ready to take over when needed.
+In short, executive succession planning is all about focusing on development and making sure that the next generation of company leaders is ready to take over when needed.

-Succession planning is a problem that companies and corporations have spent decades trying to solve.
-When done right, it results in a seamless transition of power from one executive to another, but when done incorrectly, it can cause service disruptions, loss of profitably, and even stock dips.
+Succession planning is a problem that companies and corporation leaders have spent decades trying to solve.
+When done right, it is the key to a strong and seamless transition of leadership from one senior officer to another.
+But, when done incorrectly, it can cause service disruptions, loss of profitably, business development issues, and even stock dips.

-To understand why executive succession planning is so hard, we first need to look at some of the traditional strategies that companies have been using to navigate their executive transitions.
+To understand why leadership succession planning is so hard, we first need to look at some of the traditional strategies that companies have been using to navigate their business transitions.

 Traditional succession strategies often include practices like the 9-box model, nominating successors based solely on titles, and the short-list method.
 (More on these below)